 Climate and geography are two of the determining factors in finding the next trail to bike through.
 That’s something most bikers would agree on, and something beginners to mountain biking should know.
-Whether you are seeking a muscle-burning climb, an adrenaline-rushing descent, an obstacle-dodging challenge, or heart-pounding speed, you’ll find it at one of these top mountain biking destinations, all of which will test your skills the moment your tires hit the trail.
+Whether you are looking for a muscle-burning climb, an adrenaline-rushing descent, an obstacle-dodging challenge, or heart-pounding speed, you’ll find it at one of these top mountain biking destinations, all of which will give you the things you’re looking for once your tires hit the trail.

 Oh!
 And, don’t forget your helmet!
 And with some of these trails, you’re definitely going to want to wear one.